shirley-yu-222/build-ml-pipeline-for-short-term-rental-prices/README.md

+## PROJECT COMPLETE LINKS
+This documents contains instructions to build a pipeline for short-term rental prices in NYC.
+The following links contain a completed [repository](https://github.com/shirley-yu-222/build-ml-pipeline-for-short-term-rental-prices) for the task below and also [W&B](https://wandb.ai/s_yu_222/nyc_airbnb/overview?workspace=user-s_yu_222) platform.

 # Build an ML Pipeline for Short-Term Rental Prices in NYC
 You are working for a property management company renting rooms and properties for short periods of time on various rental platforms.
 You need to estimate the typical price for a given property based